Listing your site with search engines

 Remember, search engines read a page from top to bottom.
-Therefore, make sure to place important text before any address or links in your page.
+Therefore, make sure to place important text before any address or links on your page.
 Some search engines ignore meta tags and gain their information directly from your Web pages.
 These use the 1st 120-200 characters of text as the description displayed in search results.
-Don't waste this area on your street address, phone number or page links.
+Don't waste this area on your street address, phone number, or page links.

 It's easy to become overwhelmed with all the information available to you.
 We can help.

 Attain a higher placement with the search engines

 Unfortunately, there are no 'search engine secrets' that will guarantee a top position in organic or non-paid searches.
 But, there are several small changes you can make that can sometimes produce excellent results.|

 These techniques include meta tags, the title tag, page layout, page content, a page name, links, image alt tags, not using frames, or if it is already framed - the proper usage of the NOFRAMES area, etc. Again, these are common and easy techniques to implement.

 How long does it take before a site appears in the search engines